Katsuhiro Ueno (上野 雄大)

 fib (n - 1) + join t end

-I am interested in how to reconcile the gap between theory and practice of software construction.
-My approach toward this reconciliation is to provide a new programming environment that is not only firmly established in theory but satisfies the needs of real programming practice.
-One of the central core of my research activities is being involved in the development of a full-scale functional programming language SML# and its compiler, which embody the latest results of academic researches as well as practically important features, such as seamless interaction with operating systems and relational databases, dealing with external dynamic data, and parallelism on multicore processors.
-My collegues and I has been developing both the theoritical fundations and implementation techniques for these features and demonstrating the feasibility and significance of them.
+I am interested in reconciling the gap between the theory and practice of software construction.
+My approach to this reconcilation is to provide a new programming environemnt that is firmly established in theory while satisfying the needs of real programming practice.
+A central focus of my research is the development of the full-scale functional programming language SML# and its compiler.
+This language embodies the latest academic research results and includes practically important features such as seamless interaction with operating systems and relational databases, handling external dynamic data, and parallelism on multicore processors.
+My colleagues and I have been developing both the theoritical foundations and implementation techniques for these features and demonstrating the feasibility and significance.
+My general research interests include the following topics:

 Information for Students

-Please do not write to me, but follow the procedure of enrollment in Master’s Degree Programs or Doctoral Degree Programs in Niigata University and submit its inquiry form.
-If you still would like to ask me something about the chance of admission, please take the following into account or I will ignore your message:
+Please do not write to me directly.
+Instead, follow the enrollment procedures in Master’s Degree Programs or Doctoral Degree Programs in Niigata University and submit the inquiry form.
+If you still wish to ask me the chance of admission, please consider the following guideline, or your message will be ignored:

 Contact